Extracting discontinuity using the probe and enclosure methods: The Time Domain Enclosure Method

 $\bullet$ There is a well-known and classical result due to Majda \cite{Mo} in the context of the Lax-Phillips scattering theory for the wave equation with the same boundary condition.
 Under the assumption that the obstacle is strictly convex, he clarified that the leading term of the high frequency asymptotics for the {\it scattering amplitude} which is observed at infinity, contains information about only the Gauss curvature.
 This is a big difference from Theorem 4.10 and one can easily imagine its reason by taking the limit $d_{\partial D}(p)\rightarrow\infty$ in the formula (4.64):

-From a technical point of view, it should be emphasized that the approach in \cite{Mo} is a geometrical optics based method which employs a parametrix in time domain by Lax, Majda and Taylor and calculus of Fourier integral and pseudo differential operators and completely different from our integration by parts based approach.
+From a technical point of view, it should be emphasized that the approach in \cite{Mo} is a geometrical optics based method which employs a parametrix in time domain by Lax, Majda and Taylor and calculus of Fourier integral and pseudo differential operators.
+Thus his approach is completely different from our integration by parts based one.

 $\bullet$ In \cite{IEE} the case when the boundary condition in (4.57) is given by the Robin boundary condition

 where $\beta$ is a real-valued function on $\partial D$ and belongs to $C^2(\partial D)$, has been considered.
 Comparing the result in \cite{IEE} with (4.66), we see that information about the values of $\gamma$ is visible rather than those of $\beta$.